Cabernet Franc

 The Green Machine

 Methoxypyrazines are responsible for Cabernet Franc’s distinctive bell pepper and herbal aromas.
-These compounds occur naturally in Cabernet Franc grape skins as a natural defense system against pests.
-And, it’s part of the reason why this grape successfully grows in such a diverse range of places.
+These compounds naturally occur in grape skins as a natural defense against pests.
+And it’s part of why this grape successfully grows in such a diverse range of places.

 Cabernet Sauvignon, sharing genetic heritage with Cabernet Franc, also exhibits this trait, though the expression can vary based on factors such as climate and ripeness at harvest.
 Sauvignon Blanc, too, is known for methoxypyrazine-driven aromas, though its profile leans more towards fresh-cut grass or gooseberry.
 The common thread among these varieties is the critical role of methoxypyrazines, specifically IBMP, in defining their unique aromatic identities.